IfThen2/Tutorials/collector.md

 inefficient to create a new `Collection` Object during every step of the reduction (*as is typical in reduction operations*), so we can use `Collector` to avoid that.

-We'll dive deeper into *collection* vs *reduction* in a separate tutorial.
+We'll dive deeper into the finer points of *collection* vs *reduction* in a separate tutorial.
 For now, let's take a look at the pieces that make up a `Collector`.

 ### 1. Container Supplier